jkk/cantata/README.md

-            :quoting - identifier quoting style to use; auto-detects if left unspecified; set to nil to turn off quoting (this will break many queries); :ansi, :mysql, or :sqlserver :max-idle - max pool idle time in seconds; default 30 mins :max-idle-excess - max pool idle time for excess connections, in seconds;
+            :quoting - identifier quoting style to use; auto-detects if left unspecified; set to nil to turn off quoting (this will break many queries); :ansi, :mysql, or :sqlserver :hooks - data source-wide hooks; see `make-data-model` for available hooks and format
+           :max-idle - max pool idle time in seconds; default 30 mins :max-idle-excess - max pool idle time for excess connections, in seconds;
                        default 3 hours